felixrabe/Sublime-Missing-Palette-Commands/README.md

 # Missing Palette Commands

-I really like the _Command Palette_ feature of Sublime Text 2.
+The _Command Palette_ feature of Sublime Text 2 is really useful.
-The only problem I have with it is that some useful commands have been omitted and are only available through the main menu.
+Unfortunately, many useful commands have been omitted and are only available through the main menu.

 This package provides a `.sublime-commands` file that contains the missing commands.